D.C. restaurants are hoping for a ‘Biden bump’ after the president’s Georgetown deli visit

 The order was modest for such a large motorcade of SUVs.
 Just four bagels: one plain with butter and three sesame-seed rounds, each with different toppings.
 One had cream cheese, another cream cheese and tomato and the third with cream cheese and jalapeños.
 “The bagels went into the car that [Biden] was in and waving from,” Dana said.
 The Secret Service left a generous tip, too.
 More than 50 percent, Dana said.

 The impact of that small order has been immediate and significant, not just in social media buzz, but also in next-day sales.
 Sales at the Georgetown store were 100 percent above those of a typical Monday, Dana said.
-The impact was even felt at the chain’s two other brick-and-mortar locations, in Park View and Capitol Hill: Both saw Monday sales jump 33 percent, Dana said.
+The impact was even felt at the chain’s two other bricks-and-mortar locations, in Park View and Capitol Hill: Both saw Monday sales jump 33 percent, Dana said.

 Industry veterans say the Biden bump couldn’t come at a better time for restaurants, which collectively have suffered more than just about any other business sector during the pandemic, shedding millions of jobs and shutting down more than 100,000 establishments.
 This is particularly true in Washington, where for the past four years, chefs and restaurateurs often dreaded visits by Trump administration officials and supporters, which could result in protests, hecklers in the dining room, attacks on Yelp pages and even death threats to employers and employees.